By Owais AliReviewed by Frances BriggsUpdated on Sep 11 2025

 Batteries are powering most of our tools and electronics, but supercapacitors are making their presence felt in this market.
 For example, the BluCave FlashCell cordless screwdriver uses a supercapacitor instead of a battery, providing a quick 60-second charge time despite running for a shorter duration.

-Batteries raise sustainability concerns because they use rare, potentially harmful materials like lithium, cobalt, and nickel.
-In addition, mining and refining these materials can damage the environment and have ethical implications.
+Batteries raise sustainability concerns because they rely on scarce and sometimes harmful materials such as lithium, cobalt, and nickel.
+Extracting and refining these resources can damage ecosystems and often involves ethical challenges tied to mining and refinery practices.

 The energy storage market is currently dominated by batteries, which benefit from established infrastructure, ongoing improvements, and massive investments.
 For instance, lithium-ion batteries power most electric vehicles, consumer electronics, and grid storage systems due to their proven performance and higher energy density.